Dr. Patton is a Research Associate at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.

 Declan Patton, PhD is a biomechanical engineer with a focus on impact injury.
-As a Research Associate at CHOP’s Center for Injury Research and Prevention, Dr. Patton will use accelerometer-based sensor systems to investigate head impacts in youth sport as part of a larger project, which aims to advance pediatric concussion assessment, diagnosis and treatment.
+As a Research Associate at Children's Hospital of Philadelphia's Center for Injury Research and Prevention, Dr. Patton uses accelerometer-based sensor systems to investigate head impacts in youth sport as part of a larger project, which aims to advance pediatric concussion assessment, diagnosis and treatment.

 Dr. Patton received his PhD in 2014 and was appointed as an Adjunct Research Fellow at the Australian Centre for Research into Injury in Sport and its Prevention, which is part of the International Olympic Committee (IOC) Medical Research Network.
 As a Post-Doctoral Fellow, he investigated head injury and helmet performance in recreational snow sports at the Oslo Sports Trauma Research Centre, Norway, and youth ice hockey at the Sport Injury Prevention Research Centre, Canada, which are also part of the IOC Medical Research Network.

 BSc, University of New South Wales (Physics), 2008

 BE, University of New South Wales (Aerospace), 2008

 Research Associate, Center for Injury Research and Prevention, Children's Hospital of Philadelphia

 Patton DA, Huber CM, McDonald CC, Margulies SS, Master CL, Arbogast KB.
 Video Confirmation of Head Impact Sensor Data From High School Soccer Players.
 Am J Sports Med.
 2020.

 Corwin DJ, McDonald CC, Arbogast KB, et al. Clinical and Device-based Metrics of Gait and Balance in Diagnosing Youth Concussion.
 Med Sci Sports Exerc.
 2019.